aktos-io/aecad/README.md

 - Printable schematics:
   - Cross references (like in EPlan)
   - Separate footprint annotation table which is open for editing by hand.
+- Wire/label representation of a connection (like in Siemens Logo Comfort), but highlight as wire on hover.

 ### PCB editor
 - A complete graphics editor (including align tool, rulers, etc.)